ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 ### Creating a UI Text

 1. In order to use UI elements, we need a UI Canvas.
 This can be found in Object -> 2D UI... -> Create UI Canvas
-* Right click in the Hierarchy and create a `Client Context`
+* Right click in the Hierarchy, hover over 'Creat Network Context' and create a `Client Context`
 * Make the `Client Context` a child of the UI Canvas
 * Go to Object -> 2D UI... -> Create UI Text
 * Move the Text Control in the Hierarchy so it's a child of the `Client Context`